Hedgehogs – both wild and pet hedgehog advice

 Hedgehogs are not naturally found in either country.

-They are actually not even allowed to be imported into Australia as they are banned as exotic animals.
+They are not even allowed to be imported into Australia as they are banned as exotic animals.

 A program of trapping, hunting and poisoning them to eradicate them has begun.

-Ironically there are plans to send some hedgehogs back to the UK (where they came from originally) as they are becoming a threatened species there.
+Ironically, there are plans to send some hedgehogs back to the UK (where they came from originally) as they are becoming a threatened species there.

 Do hedgehogs shoot quills?

-Latest posts
+Latest Posts

 Read more